 Can smartwatches and phones better collect and track cancer symptoms and treatment effects for people living with cancer?

-The America Cancer Society estimates that in 2020 there will be approximately 1.8 million new cancer cases diagnosed and 606,520 cancer deaths in the United States from cancer in 2020.
+The America Cancer Society estimates that this year there will be approximately 1.8 million new cancer cases diagnosed and over 600,000 cancer deaths in the United States from cancer.

 For the past 50 years, clinicians have used written assessment tools to collect, track, and monitor a cancer patient’s disease and impacts.